For an immersive experience

 Even though curved monitors have been on the market for a while, they are only now becoming more popular.
 Due to the fact that monitors are getting bigger and bigger, people have tried to find a solution for keeping everything in view despite the large surface.
 In this respect, a curved monitor offers some advantages, because the corners are moved more into the field of vision due to the curvature.
 Especially when it comes to gaming, curved monitors are becoming more and more popular, as they offer an immersive gaming experience that a normal screen cannot.
 We have compiled a list of the best curved monitors for you here.

-Our main pick is the Odyssey G7 from Samsung, as it scores best in the overall package.
-Even though the monitor was primarily designed for gamers, it is also very suitable in other areas.
-As a first alternative, we chose the LG 34GN850-B, which has a much lower curvature and can thus be used more by creative minds.
-Finally, we have the CQ27G2 from AOC as a second alternative, which can also be used in various areas.
+Our main product is Samsung’s Odyssey G7, as it scores best in the overall package.
+Even though the monitor is primarily designed for gamers, it is also very suitable in other areas.
+The first alternative we chose is the LG 34GP950-B, which has a 21:9 panel and fully supports G-Sync.
+The third alternative is a bit fancier: The Samsung Odyssey Neo G9 has an incredible 32:9 curved panel and envelops every user with its size.

 Best Curved Monitor: Samsung Odyssey G7